7 useful tips on choosing a business name

 - Range of services you provide

-The only note of caution here, is to be mindful of Tip 1: Be Strategic.
+- Be mindful of Tip 1: Be Strategic.
 Avoid ideas for your brand name that could restrict future growth opportunities.

 7. Create a new word